harry36-student/sift/README.md

 Conference  -Master

 - **ISMDS 2025** :
-Attend (Student Essay Competition-Graduate Master Session) Link:[link](https://www.mdsat.org.tw/ismds2025)
+Attend (Student Essay Competition-Graduate Master Session),[It is not yet known whether the paper has been included.]
-It is not yet known whether the paper has been included
+Link:[link](https://www.mdsat.org.tw/ismds2025)

 ## 📫 Contact Me